ashish-reddy-20-08/Test/Mathematics behind ML Algorithms.md

 ## Conclusion

-The topics such as calculus, statistics, probability and linear algebra are the key concepts for ML.
+The topics such as calculus, analytical geometry, matrix decompositions,statistics, probability and linear algebra are the key concepts for ML.